article background

 Founded in 1981, Optus is generally considered to be Australia’s second-largest telco provider.
 Originally known as Aussat Pty Limited before changing its name to Optus, the company offers a range of services similar to Telstra, including phone plans and internet deals, plus phones for businesses.
 The company is currently owned by Singapore telecommunications giant Singtel.

-Optus also has hundreds of physical stores around Australia which you can visit, with services such as phone plans, prepaid SIM cards and the NBN also available to order online.
+Optus is the second largest mobile network and also has hundreds of physical stores around Australia which you can visit, with services such as phone plans, prepaid SIM cards and internet plans also available to order online.
 Optus is known for its attractive telco features as some deals come with Optus Sport, which provides access to the English Premier League soccer.

 Optus iPhone 15 Plans